Munda people: History

 Nomadic hunters in the India tribal belt, they became farmers and some were employed in basketwork.
 With the listing of the Munda people as Scheduled Tribes, many are employed in various governmental organisations (particularly Indian Railways).

+Social structure

 Kinship patterns

-Munda are divided into number of exogamous clans.
-Clans among Mundas are known as Killi which is similar to Sanskrit word Kula.
-Munda are patrilineal and clan name descends father to son.
-According to tradition, people of same clan are descendant of same forefather.
-Clan among Mundas are of totemic origin.
+Munda are divided into a number of exogamous clans.
+Clans among Mundas are known as Killi, which is similar to Sanskrit word Kula.
+Munda are patrilineal, and clan name descends father to son.
+According to tradition, people of the same clan are descendants of the same forefather.
+Clans among Mundas are of totemic origin.
 Some clans are: